CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 ### Integrate Vite Rails

 Previously in the project all the javascript compiled in single one via esbuild and served by sprocket asset pipeline in development and production [mostly same].
-As a result, during development on each changes, esbuild need to build multiple js files againg which increase friction during development.
+As a result, during development on each change, esbuild need to build multiple JS files againg which increase friction during development.

 That’s why vite rails integrated and simulator assets moved to vite.
-After this integration, if there is any changes in the javascript, only the spciefic portion will be updated i website and hot reload will be performed if possible, else complete page will reload.
+After this integration, if there are many changes in the javascript, only the spciefic portion will be updated i website and hot reload will be performed if possible, else complete page will reload.
 Also, instead of packing and serving javascript files, it will load all dependency of javascript files asynchronously in browser.

 In production, vite can pack all the javascript files together and serve static javascript files to make it faster.